oidowu/moby/README.md

 - run `npm install` again

 ## Running locally
-- Build the UI: from client dir, run `ng build`
+- Run the ui: from client dir, run `npm start`
 - Run the server: from root dir, run `npm start`

+The ui is configured to point to the server during development as a proxy.

 ## Deployment